lamberta/devkit-doc/portal/doc/gc/achievements.md

-# `achievements`
+# `GC.achievements`

-This is a singleton instance of `AchievementAPI`, located at `sdk/_api/client/achievements.js`.
-From what I can see, the code doesn't work.
+This is a namespace for adding and querying achievements.
+A game developer specifies achievements in `manifest.json`.

 ## Inheritence